ml-explore/mlx-swift-examples/Tools/embedder-tool/README.md

 Use the `mlx-run` helper to locate the built binary:

 ```
-./mlx-run embedder-tool index --output /tmp/embedder-index.json --directory Libraries --extensions md --recursive --normalize
+./mlx-run embedder-tool index --output /tmp/embedder-index.json --directory Libraries --extensions md --recursive
 ```

 By default this runs the Release build.
 Pass `--debug` after `mlx-run` to execute the Debug configuration.

 ### Commands

 `embedder-tool` defaults to the `nomic-ai/nomic-embed-text-v1.5` configuration but any registered model from `embedder-tool list` (or a local directory) can be selected with `--model`.
 Download locations can be overridden with `--download`.

-Pooling behavior is configured with `--strategy`, `--normalize`, and `--layer-norm`.
+Pooling defaults to mean strategy with normalization enabled, which can be customized with `--strategy`, `--normalize`, and `--layer-norm`.

 #### index